zeroecco/boundless/documentation/site/pages/market/boundless-market-rfc.md

     /// @notice Submit a request such that it is publicly available for provers to evaluate and bid on.
     ///         Any `msg.value` sent with the call will be added to the balance of `msg.sender`.
-    /// @dev Submitting the transaction only broadcasting it, and is not a required step. function submitRequest(ProvingRequest calldata request, bytes calldata clientSignature) external payable;
+    /// @dev Submitting the transaction only broadcasting it, and is not a required step. function submitRequest(ProofRequest calldata request, bytes calldata clientSignature) external payable;

-    /// @notice Lock the proving request to the prover, giving them exclusive rights to be paid to
+    /// @notice Lock the request to the prover, giving them exclusive rights to be paid to
     /// fulfill this request, and also making them subject to slashing penalties if they fail to
     /// deliver.
 At this point, the price for fulfillment is also set, based on the reverse Dutch
     /// auction parameters and the block at which this transaction is processed.
-    /// @dev This method should be called from the address of the prover. function lockin(ProvingRequest calldata request, bytes calldata clientSignature) external;
+    /// @dev This method should be called from the address of the prover. function lockin(ProofRequest calldata request, bytes calldata clientSignature) external;

-    /// @notice Lock the proving request to the prover, giving them exclusive rights to be paid to
+    /// @notice Lock the request to the prover, giving them exclusive rights to be paid to
     /// fulfill this request, and also making them subject to slashing penalties if they fail to
     /// deliver.
 At this point, the price for fulfillment is also set, based on the reverse Dutch
     /// auction parameters and the block at which this transaction is processed.
     /// @dev This method uses the provided signature to authenticate the prover. function lockinWithSig(
-        ProvingRequest calldata request,
+        ProofRequest calldata request,
         bytes calldata clientSignature,
         bytes calldata proverSignature
     ) external;